“Nobody Died At Sandy Hook”

 “This scenario became an established reality through the news media’s pronounced repetition of the lone gunman narrative and meme.
 This proposed scenario significantly obscured the fact that police encountered and apprehended two additional shooting suspects on the school’s grounds within minutes of the crime.
 These suspects remain unaccounted for by authorities but the roles they may have played arguably correlate with the shifting information presented by authorities and major news media on injuries and weapons vis-à-vis the mass carnage meted out in the school.” pg.
 245

-Let’s just get this out of the way now because this is something that pops up a few times throughout this chapter appendix: the idea that these two men were ever “unaccounted for” let alone remain “unaccounted for” is absolutely, positively incorrect.
-Both of these men – especially Sandy Hook parent Christopher Manfredonia – were immediately known to police and are discussed quite a bit in Chapter Twelve.
+Let’s clear this up once and for all: the claim that these two men were ever “unaccounted for,” let alone remain “unaccounted for,” is utterly false.
+Both individuals—especially Sandy Hook parent Christopher Manfredonia—were immediately identified by police and are thoroughly addressed in Chapter Twelve.

 “Adam Lanza reportedly visits a sporting goods store in Danbury and attempts to purchase an assault rifle but was denied NBC reports.” pg.
 251